 The effort to right-size the agency's footprint at AFRH-W aligns with AFRH's stewardship of historic properties in several ways.
 By consolidating the core of the retirement home in the north end of the campus, the administrative staff and the residents of the home will be concentrated around the historic core of AFRH.
-The demolition and replacement of the Scott Building with the New Commons Building will not only increase the sustainability of AFRH, but also improve the historic integrity of the main quadrangle.
+The demolition and replacement of the Scott Building with the new Scott Building not only increases the sustainability of AFRH, but also improves the historic integrity of the main quadrangle.
 The siting, massing, and height of the new building will restore the original north-south axis of the quadrangle, as well as the views toward downtown Washington from the Sherman Building and from Lincoln Cottage (the Sherman Building and Lincoln Cottage are both part of the National Historic Landmark at AFRH, designated in 1977).